pnp-protocol/contracts/README.md

 #### registry part
 This contracts acts as a registry for all the truth modules contracts in existence.
 A function to add a new truth module is provided to the factory contract and is `onlyOwner` protected.
-Anyone can request to add a new truth module contract by submitting the contract in our discord and we will add it to the registry after security review.
+Anyone can request to add a new truth module contract by submitting the contract following the ITruthModule.sol interface in our discord and we will add it to the registry after security review.
 `addNewTruthModule(address _truthModule) returns(uint8 moduleId);`

 #### PredictionMarketCreation part